3 Helpful Tips for Bed Sores Prevention and 2 Common Treatments

 1. Barrier ointments, creams, or gels

-For stage I and healed bed sores, applying barrier creams prevents skin from breaking down.
+For stage I and healed bedsores, applying barrier creams prevents skin breakdown.

-Moisture from sweat, urine, or other contaminants can make skin more likely to tear or open.
-Barrier creams keep out these contaminants and reinforce the vulnerable skin.
+Moisture from sweat, urine, or other contaminants can make the skin more prone to tearing or opening.
+Barrier creams help protect against these contaminants and reinforce vulnerable skin.

 2. Wound dressings

-Stage II bedsores and up have existing skin breakdown require more serious wound dressings.
+Stage II bedsores and up have existing skin breakdown and require more serious wound dressings.

-A home health nurse or other medical professional will train you on how to treat the bed sore and change dressings.
+A home health nurse or another medical professional will train you to treat the bed sore and change dressings.
 Training is critical because treating a bedsore without it can be dangerous.

 For example, a stage II bedsore may need barrier cream and silicone dressing.
 But a stage III bedsore would require debridement, or the removal of necrotic tissue that could promote life-threatening bacterial growth.